abenkoula71/indian-food-react/README.md

 Runs the app in the development mo
 Open [http://localhost:3000](http://ocalhost:3000) toview it i thebro The page will reload if you
-You will also see any lint errors
+You will also see any lint error
 Launches the test runner in the intractive w
 See the section about [runnin
 It correctly bundles React in produconode and optimze bld frth